-The Company continues to pursue a conservative investment policy, with 35% of the Company's invested assets taking the form of deposits with credit institutions.
-The remainder of ECCU's investment assets are in the form of Eurozone Government bonds (37%), units in an equity fund (17%), units in an infrastructure fund (7%), units in an absolute alpha fund (1.5%) and units in a residential property fund (1.5%).
-The Company's decision to invest in a residential property fund, an absolute alpha fund and an infrastructure fund was taken in order to reduce volatility in investment returns while also maintaining a reasonable investment return.
-The Company made a decision during 2018 to invest in the residential property fund and to disinvest in the absolute alpha fund.
-This decision arose from the superior returns expected from the property fund compared with the absolute alpha fund, combined with the challenges involved in managing the absolute alpha fund.
-The Company's investments at year end had a market value of €65.3m.
+The Company continues to pursue a conservative investment policy, with 31% of the Company's invested assets taking the form of deposits with credit institutions.
+The remainder of ECCU's investment assets are in the form of Eurozone Government bonds (37.7%), units in an equity fund (18%), units in an infrastructure fund (7.7%), units in an Irish Property fund (2.5%), and units in a residential property fund (2.6%).
+The Company's decision to invest in an infrastructure fund, Irish Property Fund, and a residential property fund was taken in order to reduce volatility in investment returns while also maintaining a reasonable investment return.
+The Company made a decision during 2018 to divest from the absolute alpha fund and to invest in the residential property fund instead.
+This transition was completed during 2020.
+The decision arose from the superior returns expected from the property fund, as compared with the absolute alpha fund, combined with the challenges involved in managing the absolute alpha fund.
+The Company's investments at year end had a market value of €74.7m.

-Investment return, which includes unrealised gains and losses, amounted to a negative return of €0.8m (2017: €1.9m positive).
-The overall investment return arises from a number of factors including realised losses of €0.4m (2017: €1.5m gain) and lower bond yields available in 2018 which resulted in a decrease in income from bonds from €0.6m in 2017 to €0.5m in 2018.
-The prevailing negative interest rates in the market resulted in negative deposit income of -€0.04m in 2018 (2017: -€0.04m), which remained stable against the prior year.
-There were unrealised gains on ECCU's bond portfolio of €0.1m (2017: €0.05m loss) and unrealised losses on the equity fund, absolute alpha fund, infrastructure fund and residential property fund in total of €1.5m in 2018 (2017: €0.5m gain).
-Overall, the Company achieved a 1.2% negative return on its investments in 2018 (2017: 3.2% positive), reflecting the general market experience.
+Investment return which includes unrealised gains and losses amounted to a positive return of €2.8m (2019: €4.9m positive).
+The overall investment return arises from a number of factors including realised gains of €0.7m (2019: €0.1m profit) and stable bond yields available in 2020 which resulted in income from bonds remaining stable at €0.4m in 2020 (2019 €0.5m).
+The prevailing negative interest rates in the market resulted in negative deposit income of -€0.1m in 2020 (2019: -€0.05m).
+There were unrealised gains on ECCU's bond portfolio of €0.5m (2019: €1.0m gain) and unrealised gains on the equity fund, infrastructure fund, Irish property and residential property fund totalling of €1.7m in 2020 (2019: €3.1m profit).
+Overall, the Company achieved a 3.8% positive return on its investments in 2020 (2019: 6.9% positive).